Do You Want To Get An Online Ivy League Bachelor’s Degree? The University Of Pennsylvania Has You Covered

 While considered an online degree, students will still have to attend the University of Pennsylvania, but it will only require two on-campus visits.
 This will help make the online degree accessible to working professionals who are looking to extend their qualifications and improve their job prospects as a result.

-“The goal of this new platform is to make an Arts and Sciences education more accessible, flexible, and affordable for working adults,” Penn Arts and Sciences Vice Dean of Professional and Liberal Education, Nora Lewis, also said in a statement.
+“The goal of this new platform is to make an Arts and Sciences education more accessible, flexible, and affordable for working adults,” Penn Arts and Sciences Vice Dean of Professional and Liberal Education Nora Lewis also said in a statement.
 “Penn LPS Online redefines the notion of who can get an Ivy League education by making it accessible to anyone who demonstrates the ambition and potential to earn it, without sacrificing the quality of the education offered.”

 Leadership and communication, creative writing, and professional writing credit certificate programs are also being added to the Penn LPS Online selections.